 Attach the Ledger Board

 The first thing you will want to do is attach the ledger board to your home’s exterior wall.
-It is a horizontal board that will serve as the guide and the anchor for your elevated deck.
+It is a horizontal board that will serve as the guide and the anchor for your elevated decking.
 For this reason, you’ll want to ensure to do this as best as you can.
-Failure to do so can compromise the structural integrity and stability of your deck.
+Failure to do so can compromise the structural integrity and stability of your decking.

 The size of the ledger board depends on the design of your deck.
 You will also have to follow specific building codes when attaching it to your home’s exterior wall.
 For instance, they can tell you what bolts or screws to use and how deep it should penetrate the walls when adding the board to the house.
 You will have to remove any siding or cladding material on your wall before fixing the ledger board to the wall.
 Make sure that it’s level using a spirit level.